Mkobie/ReferenceNotes/python/design_patterns/README.md

 Image from Head First Design Patterns

 Use if you need:
-- Different actions in different circumstances
-  - Example: Sorting algorithms (e.g., bubble sort, quicksort, merge sort) that can be applied dynamically.
-- To deal with class behaviour that'll change frequently
-  - Example: A payment system that can switch between PayPal, credit card, and cryptocurrency processing.
+- Clear open/closed format
+- Nice decoupling and separation of concerns
+  - In particular: things that vary to be separate from things that stay the same
-- Behaviour flexibility at runtime
+- Runtime flexibility
-  - Example: A video game character that can switch between "melee attack," "magic attack," or "stealth mode" based on player input.
+- Reusability
-- To get rid of excessive conditionals
+- To avoid excessive if-else conditionals
-  - Example: A UI element that changes its rendering behavior (e.g., for dark mode, light mode, high contrast mode).
-- Separation of concerns
-  - Example: A pricing calculator that applies different discount strategies (e.g., seasonal discount, member discount).

 Don't use if:
-- Will generate excessive boilerplate code
+- Generates excessive boilerplate code
 - Don't need dynamic behaviour, or couple conditionals can do it for you
-- context class (the one using the strategy) gets complex
+- Context class (the one using the strategy) gets complex
 - Need to optimize performance
 - Will have coupling between client and strategy classes